 - Stock Ownership Guidelines.
 We maintain meaningful stock ownership guidelines that align our executives' long-term interests with those of our stockholders and discourage excessive risk-taking. - Clawback Policy.
-We maintain a clawback policy that permits our Board to recover from our NEOs cash or equity incentive compensation in certain circumstances. - Anti-Pledging Policy.
-We maintain a policy that prohibits directors and executive officers from pledging Quanta securities as collateral for a loan absent preclearance and demonstration of financial capacity to repay without resorting to the pledged securities. - Anti-Hedging Policy.
-We maintain a policy that prohibits directors and executive officers from hedging the economic risk of ownership of Quanta Common Stock. - Annual Review.
-Our Compensation Committee has engaged its own independent compensation consultant, which performs an annual comprehensive market analysis of our executive compensation programs and pay levels. - Annual Say-on-Pay Vote.
+We include a clawback provision in each of our incentive compensation plans and recently adopted a standalone clawback policy, both of which permit our Board to recover from executive officers and key employees of Quanta and its subsidiaries cash or equity incentive compensation in certain circumstances involving a restatement of the Company's financial statements. - Anti-Pledging Policy.
+We maintain a policy that prohibits directors and executive officers from pledging Quanta securities as collateral for a loan absent pre-clearance and demonstration of financial capacity to repay without resorting to the pledged securities. - Anti-Hedging Policy.
+We maintain a policy that prohibits directors and executive officers from hedging the economic risk of ownership of Quanta Common Stock - Annual Review.
+Our Compensation Committee has engaged its own independent compensation consultant, which performs an annual comprehensive market analysis of our executive compensation program and pay levels. - Annual Say-on-Pay Vote.
 We provide our stockholders with an annual opportunity to participate in an advisory vote on the compensation of our NEOs. - No Gross-Up.
 Our employment agreements with NEOs do not provide for gross-ups of excise taxes on severance or other payments in connection with a change of control. - Performance-Based Compensation.
-The majority of the target compensation for our NEOs is subject to objective and measurable financial and operational performance metrics.

-- Performance Thresholds and Maximums.
-All performance-based awards require that our NEOs achieve a threshold level of performance to receive any award and provide for a maximum award in the event the established performance criteria is dramatically exceeded. - Modest Perquisites.
-Our NEOs receive only a modest amount of perquisites, which are intended to promote wellness, provide convenience in light of the demands of their positions, assist them in serving necessary business purposes, and provide a competitive compensation package.
+The majority of the target compensation for our NEOs is subject to objective and measurable financial and operational performance metrics. - Performance Thresholds and Maximums.
+All performance-based awards require that the Company achieve a threshold level of performance to receive any award and provide for a maximum award in the event the established performance criteria is dramatically exceeded. - Modest Perquisites.
+Our NEOs receive a modest amount of perquisites, which are intended to promote wellness, provide convenience in light of the demands of their positions, assist them in serving necessary business purposes and provide a competitive compensation package.